jzrake/crt-kernel/README.md

 There is an intentional similarity to Lua in the above scheme, and indeed tables in `crt` function mostly the same as Lua tables.
 Also, `data` is like a Lua user data.
 Functions are mappings from one expression to another and are defined as C++ lambdas, `std::function<expression(expression)>`.

-The real power of the `crt` language derives from the `symbol` primitive type.
-Expressions containing symbols can be resolved by a `scope` to another expression.
-This may be done incrementally to resolve an expression through a hierarchy of scopes to obtain a concrete value.

-A set of expressions may be assigned to distinct keys, and have symbols referencing one another.
-This is a declarative program like a `Makefile`, and just as in make, the order of the declarations does not matter. `crt` provides a class, the `crt::kernel`, which maintains an acyclic graph structure representing the data flow among a set of expressions.
-The kernel also provides facilities for propagating updates through the graph incrementally as new data is entered into it.
-These updates can be done on separate compute threads, making `crt` viable as a data concurrency language for parallel processing of e.g. software graphics pipelines or physics simulations.
+What separates the `crt::expression` from the JS and Lua object models is the `symbol` primitive type.
+It allows expressions to serve as templates for other expressions.
+The `expression::resolve` method takes a scope object (`string -> expression`), and returns a "concrete" expression, with its parts resolved recusively.
+Expressions can be of higher order of course, by resolving into other expressions which themselves contain symbols.

+### `crt::context`
+The context is a (`string -> expression`), which also maintains ingoing and outgoing edges representing dependencies between different expressions.
+It ensures the graph remains acyclic, and effectively provides (topological sort)[https://en.wikipedia.org/wiki/Topological_sorting] operations to optimal resolution to build products.
+The context is immutable, returing cheap copies of itself on insert/erase operations.
+Algorithms for context resolution are provided in `algorithm.hpp`.